Dorothy Lake Gregory: Personal life and family

 Gregory was born in Brooklyn on September 20, 1893.
-Her father was Grant Gregory (1864–1945).
+Her father was Grant Gregory.
 He had built a career as reporter and editor for The Kansas City Star and New York Herald ending as night city editor for the New York Tribune.
 Between 1905 and 1921, he was a speculative house builder in New York.
 Thereafter, he devoted himself to travel and compilation of a genealogy, The Ancestors and descendants of Henry Gregory (self-published, 1938).
 He was living with Gregory and Moffett when he died in 1945.
 Gregory's mother was Caroline Lucile Peeples.
 She was born in 1871 and died in February 1907.
 After her death, Grant Gregory continued to raise Gregory and her younger brother by himself.

 The younger brother was John Worthington Gregory (1903-1992), a professional photographer and lithographer.
 In 1932, he established a studio in Provincetown called Craystone Lithography.
 In 1948, the Smithsonian Institution gave him a solo exhibition of fifty photographs in its Arts and Industries building.

 Gregory met Ross Moffett the first time she attended a summer session at the Hawthorne school.
 He courted her after her return in during the summer of 1919.
 After their marriage in 1920, they departed for Europe and spent most of 1921 traveling there.
 On returning to the United States, they became permanent residents in Provincetown, although they often spent winter months in New York or further south.
-Gregory and Moffett had two children, Elizabeth Gregory Moffett (born 1924) and Alan Whitney Moffett (born 1926).
+Gregory and Moffett had two children.

 Gregory died on October 4, 1975, in Provincetown.